 No one appreciates having their things stolen, especially things bought with hard-earned money.
-It is more so when these things offer some form of practical utility, no matter how little.
+It is even more so when these things offer some form of practical utility, no matter how little this is.

-Great chances are that, this is you – and there’s nothing to be ashamed of.
-If anything, it is basic commonsensical logic that spans across nations and continents, offering maximum legal protection to private property and giving full legal backing to this protection, should the need arise.
+Great chances are that this is you – and there’s nothing to be ashamed of.
+If anything, it is basic commonsensical logic that spans across nations and continents; race and tongue.
+Laws, across the board, also take this into cognizance.

 Eufy security cameras, being private ‘things’ bought with hard-earned money and serving the all-important utility of ensuring security, make for an added interest in securing them directly, especially since the cameras themselves are the tools for ensuring security and deterring theft.